 What Should I do?

-Managed VPS and dedicated server users should check your CentOS version via WebHost Manager (WHM) or SSH.
+Customers with Dedicated server and VPS hosting with cPanel should check your CentOS operating system (OS) version via WebHost Manager (WHM) or SSH.

 Check CentOS Version in WHM